PaszaVonPomiot/pytutor/.vscode/vscode.md

 -   python extension automatically loads .env file
 -   reload extension to reload variables
 -   there is workspace settings for `python.envFile` path
+-   breakpoints
+    -   Line breakpoint - when code reaches specified line
+    -   Function breakpoint - when specified function is called
+    -   Conditional breakpoint - expression (when specified expression is true at specified line)
+    -   Conditional breakpoint - hit count (when specified line was hit specified number of times)